Ian Iqbal Rashid: Film

-Self-taught as a film-maker, in 1991, Rashid made the short film Bolo Bolo! with Kaspar Saxena.
-The film, part of an HIV/AIDS cable access series called Toronto Living With AIDS, resulted in the series being pulled from Rogers Television after complaints about sexually suggestive content, though it had a long and healthy life at film festivals.
+Self-taught as a filmmaker, in 1991, Rashid made the short film Bolo Bolo! with Kaspar Saxena.
+The film, part of an HIV/AIDS cable access series called Toronto Living With AIDS, resulted in the series being pulled from Rogers Television after complaints about sexually suggestive content, though it later screened at film festivals internationally.
 Rashid went on to write two award-winning short films, Surviving Sabu (1999, Arts Council of England) and Stag (2001, BBC Films).

 Touch of Pink, Rashid's first feature film, spent 12 years in development.
 In 2003, he finally had the chance to direct the project as a Canada-UK co-production.
 It premiered at the 2004 Sundance Film Festival to great acclaim, a bidding war, and eventually, a sale to Sony Picture Classics.
 The film has attracted extensive scholarly commentary.
+In 2024, the Sanghum Film Collective hosted a 20th-anniversary screening and celebration of the film at the legendary Paradise Theatre in Toronto.

-How She Move received a similarly positive reception at the Sundance Film Festival.
-Directed by Rashid in 2007, the film is set in the world of step dancing.
-It was nominated for a Sundance World Cinema Grand Jury Prize and purchased by Paramount Vantage.
+His second feature film as a director, How She Move, received a similarly positive reception at the Sundance Film Festival in 2007, where it was nominated for a Sundance World Cinema Grand Jury Prize and subsequently purchased by Paramount Vantage.
 The film opened to positive reviews and strong box office.

 Poetry and short stories

 Rashid published his first poetry collection, Black Markets, White Boyfriends and Other Acts of Elision, in 1991.
-Two more followed: the chapbook Song of Sabu in 1993 and The Heat Yesterday in 1995.
-Rashid has recently started publishing poetry again, and a fourth collection is rumoured.
+He later followed this with the chapbook Song of Sabu in 1993, and The Heat Yesterday in 1995.
+In 2018, Rashid began publishing poetry again.

-His poems have appeared in journals and been anthologized widely including the poems "Another Country", "Could Have Danced All Night", "Hot Property" and "Early Dinner, Weekend Away" in John Barton and Billeh Nickerson's 2007 anthology Seminal: The Anthology of Canada's Gay Male Poets,.
-More early work is included in the 2009 anthology Forbidden Sex, Forbidden Texts: New India's Gay Poets.

-He is referenced in the Oxford Companion to Canadian Literature and Making a Difference:Canadian Multicultural Literature.
+His poems including "Another Country", "Could Have Danced All Night", "Hot Property", and "Early Dinner, Weekend Away" have appeared in journals and been anthologized in John Barton and Billeh Nickerson's 2007 anthology Seminal: The Anthology of Canada's Gay Male Poets.
+More of his poems are included in the 2009 anthology Forbidden Sex, Forbidden Texts: New India's Gay Poets.
+He is referenced in the Oxford Companion to Canadian Literature and Making a Difference: Canadian Multicultural Literature.